pfrankov/whisper-server/README.md

 - Local HTTP server compatible with the OpenAI Whisper API
 - Menu bar application (no Dock icon)
 - Streaming via Server‑Sent Events (SSE) with automatic chunked fallback
-- Automatic VAD‑based chunking for Whisper models to prevent repeated text on long audio
+- Automatic VAD-based chunking for Whisper models to prevent repeated text in long audio files — a common issue with standard whisper.cpp
 - Automatically downloads models on first use
 - Fast, high‑quality quantized models
 - Parakeet model can transcribe ~1 hour of audio in about 1 minute